meierh/Embedded_System_Hands_On_I/Task_3/readme.md

 control        0x0                 0
 ```

 - Set a breakpoint at the beginning of `toggle_led()`.
 We can then run our program until this breakpoint is being hit by typing `continue` (or the `c` shortcut).
-This way, every time, we enter `c` our LED gets toggled.
+This way, every time we enter `c`, our LED gets toggled.
 ```
 (gdb) break toggle_led
 Breakpoint 2 at 0x80002b0: file blinky.c, line 106.